DaniloMandusic/Self-Correcting-Binary-Trees-Algorithms/README.md

 ## How to install

-Copy files to your project.
+Copy cpp files to your project.